wp-plugins/wp-gallery-custom-links/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Fixed an error that occurred when an images were small enough to only have one size
+* Tested with WordPress 3.4

 = 1.1.0 =
 * Added support for replacing links to all sizes of an uploaded image instead of the full version only
 * Replaced lightbox removal with a more advanced javascript method